TheFauxDreamer/CompassNoNewTabs/README.md

 b.
 School Favourites</br>
 c.
 Quick Actions</br>

+Now adds "_blank" to any links present in the body of News Feed items.
+To ensure they always open in a new tab.

 You can enable/disable the extension in a flash, clicking on the extension icon in the menubar gives you the option to enable or disable on the fly.

 ## Support: